 INTRODUCTION

 To enhance network stability, the lifetime of the network throughout the heterogeneity process is used expansively.
 Algorithms of routing are proposed based on heterogeneity that works on processes of clustering, the lifetime of a network, stability and efficient energy coming forward [1-5].
 Heterogeneous wireless sensor networks (WSNs) are made out of sensor nodes that have changed abilities, remembering contrasts for processing power, detecting range, energy assets, and correspondence range.
 This variety in nodes qualities empowers the network to screen and gather information across various conditions and applications effectively.
 By utilizing the qualities of each type of nodes, heterogeneous WSNs can accomplish further developed inclusion, adaptability, and energy proficiency in contrast with homogeneous networks where all nodes have indistinguishable abilities.
+Wireless sensor networks are an emerging technology for monitoring physical world.
+The energy constraint of Wireless sensor networks makes energy saving and Prolonging the network lifetime become the most important goals of various routing protocols.
+Clustering is a key technique used to extend the lifetime of a sensor network by reducing energy consumption.
+Also Putting few heterogeneous nodes in wireless sensor network is an effective way to increase the network lifetime and stability [5].

 In a heterogeneous wireless sensor network (WSN), the detecting capacities of sensor devices can shift fundamentally dependent upon their plan and expected application.
 Here are a few vital parts of detecting capacities that can contrast among sensor nodes for instance in detecting range, the sensor nodes might have various reaches over which they can distinguish uniqueness or occasions in detecting modalities, Sensor nodes might be furnished with various kinds of sensors to recognize different environmental parameters.
 In detecting accuracy, the precision of sensor estimations might fluctuate among nodes.
 The rate at which sensor nodes test and gather information can shift is called sampling rate.
 Sensor nodes with various detecting capacities might consume differing measures of power during detecting activities in the class of power utilization.
 Depending upon their computing power and locally available handling abilities, sensor nodes might perform various degrees of information handling locally prior to sending information to the base station or different nodes in the networks.
 Nodes with higher computing power can perform more complex information handling errands, for example, signal processing or data gathering is the significant part of data process.